★★★★★ “An exceptional novel full of drama, suspense, and intrigue.”

 The back of Coral’s seat creaked as Gavin eased himself off of it and rocked back on his heels.
-“Those men,” he said with a quiet breath, “were roaches, the Rosarium’s goons.
+“Those men,” he said, “were roaches, the Rosarium’s goons.
 And before you ask, I haven’t the damnedest how they found you here.
 The important thing is that we drove ’em off before they could harm Coral.
 And that’s really the point of the thing.
 Why we’re here, and all that.”

 Coral held her breath.
 Her parents looked just as perplexed as she felt.
 She focused on her breathing, tried to smooth out the twisted tissue in her still-aching stomach.

 Gavin waited for a moment and then continued.
 “Jase and I are from the Orchid Veil.
 Got sent out here on an urgent mission, since we had information on the whereabouts of a nought.
 This lass here.”
 He nudged the back of her chair, and Coral almost jumped out of her skin.
 “Don’t know what you might’ve heard before, but the Veil is only interested in protecting noughts like her.
 But it looks like we weren’t the only ones to get the tipoff.
 The Rosarium beat us here in number.
 Can’t tell you how sorry we all are about that.
 But the important thing is Coral’s alright, isn’t it?”